qualtrics/jaeger-client-php/README.md

 A "reporter" is a component receives the finished spans and reports them to somewhere.
 Under normal circumstances, the Tracer should use the default RemoteReporter, which sends the spans out of process via configurable "transport".
 Additionally, the `NullReporter`, a no-op reporter that does nothing, may be helpful to e.g. ignore trace data when tracing is disabled.

-A "reporter" is a component that receives the finished spans and reports them somewhere.
-Three standard reporters are implemented at present:

-- `NullReporter`: a no-op reporter that does nothing
-- `NullReporter`: a no-op reporter that does nothing
-- `JaegerReporter`: a reporter that forwards spans to a  using the `emitBatch` API.
-- `ZipkinReporter`: a reporter that forwards spans to a [jaeger-agent](https://github.com/jaegertracing/jaeger/tree/master/cmd/agent) using the `emitZipkinBatch` API.

-TODO: Introduce the "Transport" construct and refactor the latter two Reporters as Transports, and implement a RemoteReporter to match the jaeger-client-go API.

 ### Transports

 The remote reporter uses "transports" to actually send the spans out of process.
 Currently the only supported transport is Thrift over UDP.
-More transports will be added in the future.
+Perhaps more transports will be added in the future.

 Two data formats are currently supported: